-VMT on roadway networks is a performance measure highly correlated to transportation GHG emissions.
-VMT is calculated based on the number of vehicles multiplied by the distance traveled by each vehicle.
-The Ridership and Revenue Model was used to forecast annual VMT for San Francisco, San Mateo, and Santa Clara Counties, and for the state as a whole, under 2029 and 2040 No Project and Plus Project conditions.
+by each vehicle.
+The Ridership and Revenue Model was used to forecast annual VMT for San Francisco, San Mateo, and Santa Clara Counties under 2029 and 2040 No Project and Plus Project conditions.
 Volume 2, Appendix 3.2-B summarizes the methodology used for forecasting the change in VMT due to project operations.

-Forecasts of vehicles that would travel on the roads in the RSA were developed using a version of the model developed by VTA staff for the San Mateo City/County Association of Governments, and subsequently enhanced to develop ridership forecasts for the Caltrain PCEP EIR (Peninsula Corridor Joint Powers Board [PCJPB] 2015).
+Forecasts of vehicles that would travel on the roads in the RSA were developed using a version of the model developed by VTA staff for the San Mateo City/County Association of Governments, and subsequently enhanced to develop ridership forecasts for the Caltrain Peninsula Corridor Electrification Project (PCEP) EIR (Peninsula Corridor Joint Powers Board [PCJPB] 2015).
 This forecasting tool was identified as the most appropriate for the project because it was used to develop Caltrain ridership forecasts and encompasses all of the RSA intersections.

 The Authority enhanced the VTA model to include HSR in order to develop vehicle forecasts for this analysis.
 The socioeconomic datasets used as inputs to prepare the forecasts are based on Projections 2013 (Association of Bay Area Governments [ABAG] 2013).
-These datasets are accepted by the Metropolitan Transportation Commission (MTC) to reflect regional model consistency for models used by the congestion management agencies and were used to develop the regional travel demand forecasts for Plan Bay Area, the RTP, and sustainable communities strategy for the Bay Area (ABAG and MTC 2013).
+These datasets are accepted by the Metropolitan Transportation Commission (MTC) to reflect regional model consistency for models used by the congestion management agencies and were used to develop the regional travel demand forecasts for Plan Bay Area 2040, the RTP, and sustainable communities strategy for the Bay Area (ABAG and MTC 2017).
 HSR was incorporated into the model by adding a new transit line along the planned alignment, with the four HSR stations in the Bay Area (i.e., San Francisco, Millbrae, San Jose Diridon, and Gilroy) and forecast HSR operating speeds by Project Section.
 The model was then adjusted to match the HSR ridership and mode-of-access forecasts.
 In addition to incorporating HSR, planned improvements to 2040 No Project highway and transit networks in the VTA model were reviewed and found to be consistent with the MTC RTP and sustainable communities strategy regional model.

 Intersection LOS analytical methods were used to evaluate the vehicular traffic impacts for the HSR stations and the Brisbane LMF.
-The Authority determined the 2040 No Project traffic volumes for the HSR stations and LMF site alternatives based on the incremental growth in vehicle trips as forecast by the VTA travel demand model.
-For intersections close to the 4th and King Street Station, 2029 No Project traffic volumes were based on forecasts generated by the
+The Authority determined the 2040 No Project traffic volumes for the HSR stations and LMF sites based on the incremental growth in vehicle trips as forecast by the VTA travel demand model.
+For intersections close to the 4th and King Street Station, 2029 No Project traffic volumes were based on forecasts generated by the SF-CHAMP travel demand model.
+Vehicle trips generated by the HSR stations and LMF sites were manually added to the 2040 No Project volumes based on distribution data derived from the VTA model to estimate the project-related traffic volumes.